parallelvirtualcluster/pvc/docs/about.md

 Further information about the Ansible deployment architecture can be found at the [Ansible architecture page](/architecture/ansible).

 The Ansible configuration manual can be found at the [Ansible manual page](/manuals/ansible).

+## About the author

+PVC is written by Joshua M. Boniface.
+A Linux system administrator by trade, Joshua is always looking for the best solutions to his user's problems, be they developers or end users.
+PVC grew out of his frustration with the various FOSS virtualization tools, as well as and specifically, the constant failures of Pacemaker/Corosync to gracefully manage a virtualization cluster.
+He started work on PVC at the end of May 2018 and has been growing the feature set, as well as learning ever more about Python development, ever since.